jbcodeforce/flink-studies/docs/architecture/flink-sql.md

         StreamTableEnvironment tableEnv = StreamTableEnvironment.create(env);
 ```

+The `TableEnvironment` is the entrypoint for Table API and SQL integration.
+See [Create Table environment](https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/dev/table/common/#create-a-tableenvironment)

 A TableEnvironment maintains a map of catalogs of tables which are created with an identifier.
 Each identifier consists of 3 parts: catalog name, database name and object name.

 ```java
     // build a dynamic view from a stream and specifies the fields. here one field only